godatadriven/godatadriven-blog/content/databricks-training-partner.md

 Date: 2015-08-25 15:00
 Slug: databricks-training-partner
 Author: Walter van der Scheer
-Excerpt: GoDataDriven is thrilled to announce that Databricks has selected them as a Spark training partner in the Benelux region.
+Excerpt: GoDataDriven is thrilled to announce that Databricks has selected them as exclusive Spark training partner in the Benelux region.
 Template: article
 Latex:

-## Exclusive training partner for the Benelux

-<span class="lead">GoDataDriven is thrilled to announce that Databricks has selected them as a Spark training partner in the Benelux region.
+<span class="lead">GoDataDriven is thrilled to announce that Databricks has selected them as exclusive Spark training partner in the Benelux region.
 </span>

 ### Databricks and Apache Spark